wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-java-custom-upload.md

 -	Comment out HTTPS and AJP connectors
 -	The IPv4 setting can also be set in the catalina.properties file where you can add     `java.net.preferIPv4Stack=true`

-Direct3d calls are not supported on Azure Websites.
+Direct3d calls are not supported on Azure Web Apps.
 To disable those, add the following Java option should your application make such calls: `-Dsun.java2d.d3d=false`

 ### Jetty